 - Check exterior corners, making sure the two sides match up exactly and there are no gaps

 - Check for cracks or holes around outdoor water faucets

 - Make sure siding is properly aligned next to windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for greater energy efficiency.
-Contact Church Services in Houston for a professional energy assessment at .
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
+Experts can do a comprehensive energy assessment, complete with a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
+Contact Church Services in Houston for a professional energy assessment at 713-396-3760.